roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Cori wanted to at least change places so she could get her head out of this bag and get some fresh, cool air.
 She was suddenly thirsty and imagined a nice cold glass of iced tea.
 Just as she was thinking about taking a long, cool drink, she was forced to take a series of short, hot ones as Ty pumped his load into her mouth.
 It was smaller than usual, due no doubt to the number of orgasms he'd had already tonight.
 But the man is a fucking machine, she thought -- even when his balls are worn out, his giant cock is still ready for more.

  She climbed out of the sleeping bag and lay on top of it, the air cool and fresh on her damp skin.
 "If you're going to lay outside the bag, at least let me use your tits as a pillow," Ty said.
 Cori maneuvered underneath him and Ty turned on his side, his face resting on her right breast.
 Jordan curled up behind Ty and pressed her breasts into his back and they all fell asleep.
-Report_Story #1